Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 A residential dining facility is on the second floor and can accommodate up to 300 people at one time.

 The Wabash Building is called a “vertical campus” because the offices, classrooms and residence hall are in one tall building in an urban setting.
 This contrasts to many college campuses which have more land for construction over a wider area.
-The building was designed and constructed to be an environmentally sensitive building and Roosevelt expects to receive a minimum Silver LEED-certification from the U.S. Green Building Council.
+The building was designed and constructed to be an environmentally sensitive building and it has received a Gold LEED-certification from the U.S. Green Building Council.

 One of the most challenging and difficult decisions in the process was actually to decide on the design of the building because of its adjacency to our historic landmark Auditorium Building.
 The Auditorium Building was constructed in 1890 and was a statement to the rest of the world that the City of Chicago was ready to take its place next to other world-class cities.
 Roosevelt University decided that the Wabash Building should also make the statement that Roosevelt University was ready to take its place next to other world-class universities.